Skip to main content

 Whereas, the College of Arts & Sciences and the College of Agriculture & Life Sciences have already successfully implemented 22 credit limits,

-Whereas, the Nolan School, Dyson School, Human Ecology, and AAP have no publicly available limit on how many credits a student may take in a semester beyond their first year,
+Whereas, the Dyson School and AAP have no publicly available limit on how many credits a student may take in a semester beyond their first year.
+If such a limit exists, it is not easily available to the general public,

 Be it therefore resolved, no college shall maintain a semesterly credit limit for undergraduate students below 22 credits, excepting requirements for students in their first year at Cornell,